-(a) be signed by the person providing the notice;
+- (a) be signed by the person providing the notice; - (b) be given not later than the first day of a rental period; - (c) state the date, which shall be the last day of a rental period, on which the rental agreement terminates and the tenant intends to vacate the residential premises or the date by which the tenant is required to vacate the residential premises; and - (d) be served in accordance with section 35

-- (b) be given not later than the first day of a rental period; - (c) state the date, which shall be the last day of a rental period, on which the rental agreement terminates and the tenant intends to vacate the residential premises or the date by which the tenant is required to vacate the residential premises; and - (d) be served in accordance with section 35
+11. Section 18 of the Act allows a landlord to terminate a rental agreement, on 3 month's notice, without having to provide reasons to either the tenant or this Board.

-11. According to section 35 of the Act, a landlord is permitted to serve notices to a tenant by registered mail, and where that mail is not collected by a tenant, it is considered to have been served on the 5th day after mailing, so long as it is properly addressed and sent.
-The landlord submitted a photograph of the envelope the notice was mailed in, showing that it was properly addressed, and the tracking history shows that it had indeed been sent to the tenant's mailbox.
-As it was sent on 08 July 2022, it is considered to have been served on the tenant on 13 July 2022.
-12. Section 18 of the Act allows a landlord to terminate a rental agreement, on 3 month's notice, without having to provide reasons to either the tenant or this Board.
-13. As the termination notice was properly served and as it meets all the requirements set out in section 18 and 34 of the Act, I find that it is a valid notice.
+12. As the termination notice was properly served and as it meets all the requirements set out in section 18 and 34 of the Act, I find that it is a valid notice.